-The Computer Usage Policy applies to all members of the College community using the institution’s computer resources.
+The Computer Usage Policy applies to all members of the college community using the institution’s computer resources.
 This includes administrators, faculty, staff, students, and members of the community.
-Use of computer resources includes utilizing computer equipment at any SCC facility including various computer labs, classrooms, offices, libraries and the use of the SCC servers from any location.
+Use of computer resources include utilizing computer equipment at any SCC facility including servers from any location, various computer labs, classrooms, offices, and library.

 Computer accounts and computer access are privileges and require the individual user to act responsibly.
 By using the SCC accounts, users have agreed to respect the rights of other users and accounts, to use the account only for school-related purposes, and to safeguard the integrity of the system and its related physical resources.
 Users have agreed to observe all relevant laws and institutional policies regarding information resources.

 All user files, including e-mail files, are not to be relied upon as confidential.
 SCC explicitly does not guarantee or warrantee the confidentiality of these files.
-It is the practice of the Information Technology Department (IT) to respect the confidential nature of user files, but reserves the right to view or alter user files when it is necessary.
+It is the practice of Information Technology (IT) to respect the confidential nature of user files, but the Information Technology (IT) Department reserves the right to view or alter user files when it is necessary.
 For example, files may need to be examined or accessed in the event of unauthorized use or misuse, or due to corruption or damage.
 Any IT employee must have their director’s permission prior to investigating a user file.

 Misuse of computing, networking, or information resources includes but is not limited to the following:

 - Using a computer account that you are not authorized to use by the IT Department.